 Ruin or site NO 687510 OS: 54 DD11 5ST

-OPEN: Access at all reasonable times – the castle may be in a dangerous condition and care should be taken.
+OPEN: View from safe distance: the ruin is in a dangerous condition and great care should be taken.

 The original castle was built by the Barclays, and was used by William the Lyon for hunting.
 Robert the Bruce gave the castle to Hugh, 6th Earl of Ross, in 1328, and it later passed to the Stewart Lord Innermeath, and then to the Beatons.